 I was once a perfectionist and "yes girl" that literally left me paralyzed and drowning in work that was unfulfilling to finally taking messy action and launching the dang thing to help myself and women build a life and business they love, on their terms.

-Before I finally started my membership group, launched a coaching program and added podcast host to my resume, I had some some serious healing and mindset work that had to be done in order to unblock loads of doubt and help me live and serve to my fullest potential.
+Before I finally started my membership group, launched a blog site and added podcast host to my resume, I had some some serious healing and mindset work that had to be done in order to unblock loads of doubt and help me live and serve to my fullest potential.

 Have you ever been there?
 Blocked by perfectionism, held back by what others might think or even worse, not really believe you could do the big thing on your heart?
 If so, keep reading my friend.